agunginsani/web-pegipegi-ui/README.md

 };
 ```

-You also need to add component style to your `nuxt.config.ts`.
+You also need to add component and tailwind style to your `nuxt.config.ts`.

 ```js
 export default defineNuxtConfig({